sen-zeng/sen-zeng.github.io/_pages/about.md

 **Benefit-Cost Analysis of Tobacco Regulations: Quantifying Internalities** \
 (with Donald Kenkel, Alan Mathios)

-**Just What the Doctor Ordered?
-The Benefits and Costs of E-Cigarette Regulation in Australia** \
-(with Donald Kenkel, Alan Mathios, Grace Phillips, Revathy Suryanarayana, Hua Wang)

 **Cigarette and Heated Tobacco Product Use in Japan: The Role of Flavored Products** \
 (with Donald Kenkel, Alan Mathios, Grace Phillips, Revathy Suryanarayana, Hua Wang)